himmothyhimpton/DexExplorer/frontend/README.admob.md

    - `npx cap add android`
 3. Sync native:
    - `npx cap sync android`
-4. Add App ID to `AndroidManifest.xml` (if not initializing via code):
+4. Ensure App ID meta-data exists in `AndroidManifest.xml` (or initialize via code):
    - In the `application` tag:
      ```xml
      <meta-data
          android:name="com.google.android.gms.ads.APPLICATION_ID"
-         android:value="ca-app-pub-7429469900417746~7081746845"/>
+         android:value="ca-app-pub-4730576212175841~6585663640"/>
      ```
-   - Note: The code also calls `AdMob.initialize({ appId })` as a fallback.
+   - The code also calls `AdMob.initialize({ appId })` on app start.
 5. Open Android Studio and run the app.

 ## How It Works

+- On app start, `src/lib/admob.js` initializes AdMob.
+- Home screen shows a Native Advanced ad if supported, otherwise an adaptive banner at the bottom.
-- The Connect button calls a gate helper (`src/lib/adGate.js`).
+- The Connect action calls a gate helper (`src/lib/adGate.js`) that presents a Rewarded Interstitial on Android.
-- On Android, it uses the native AdMob plugin to show a rewarded ad.
-- On web, it uses a simple confirmation as a simulation to keep development smooth.
+- On web, a simple confirmation simulates the gate to keep dev smooth.
 - After reward, `localStorage.reward_unlocked = '1'` enables Connect without re-watching.

 ## Testing Tips